andrew henderson menu

 Japan- The Most (and the Least) Crypto-Friendly Countries in the World

-The bad part is that you will be required to pay the Miscellaneous Income Tax on exchanges or transactions that usually come under capital gains tax.
+You will be required to pay the Miscellaneous Income Tax on exchanges or transactions that usually come under capital gains tax.

 Why is it bad?
 Because, in Japan, income tax rates are relatively higher than capital gains tax.
 Japan is also one of the countries that have a comparatively higher income tax rate.